 The new museum will have a strong educational vocation: it will be a place for active inquiry, for discussion and research, for lectures and seminars, and for an array of collaborative programs with educational institutions and with other museums. - His Highness the Aga Khan

 The opening of a new museum is an exceptional occasion.
-In the case of the Aga Khan Museum, it signals a new chapter in the history of museums in North America as the first dedicated to the arts of Islamic civilizations.
+In the case of the Aga Khan Museum, its opening in 2014 signalled a new chapter in the history of museums in North America as the first dedicated to the arts of Islamic civilizations.

 The mandate of the Aga Khan Museum is to educate and inspire.
 Its programs have been developed to meet these aims.
 Visitors will gain access to art and performances that illustrate the true artistic diversity of Islamic civilizations, from the Arab Near East and its highly individualized offshoots in North Africa, to the Iranian world that stretched from modern Iran through Afghanistan and Central Asia, to the Hindustani courts of India and Pakistan, to the Muslim communities of China.
 It is art that is immersed in storytelling, the epic tales of kings and heroes and court life, that celebrates the perfection of traditional artistic forms, whether in objects made by master artists or in performances by virtuosos, and that continues to the present day.

 Through art, the Museum aims to connect cultures.

 Welcome to the Aga Khan Museum.
 We are open for discovery.